🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 One of the factors which determine how efficient our cells are, is how well they forecast our body's requirements.
 They need to learn when to store energy and when to use it.
 Similar to how we've all learned the best time for consuming nutrients, when to burn them, and when to rest.

-The more stringent one's daily routine is through activities like eating, drinking, exercising, and sleeping…. the easier it is for the body’s cells as a group - to appropriately forecast and set aside the correct amount of energy (nutrients) to efficiently function on a day-to-day basis.
+The more stringent one's daily routine becomes through activities like eating, drinking, exercising, and sleeping…. the easier it is for the body’s cells as a group - to appropriately forecast and set aside the correct amount of energy (nutrients) to efficiently function on a day-to-day basis.

 While I was growing up, my siblings and I had two set of remarkable grandparents.
 One of my grandfathers lived a fair bit longer than the others; one hundred and two years old.
 He was quite healthy until he finally broke his hip and was hospitalized.
 I believe he was in the hospital for about two years or so before he passed away.
 Using this one-hundred-and-two-year-old man as an example - he appeared to be a master of controlling his energy’s ebbs and flows.
 I’m sure that this minimized his stress levels which became a huge factor for his longevity.